odespesse/designPatterns/src/iterator/README.md

 # Iterator pattern #
-The iterator pattern give a way to access an aggregate like object without showing its internal details
+The iterator pattern gives a way to access an aggregate like object without showing its internal details

 ## UML ##
                                                       +---------------------+